Bigger and better fishing facilities for the Wimmera

 The new projects are part of the 2017-18 Recreational Fishing Grants Program, which reinvests revenue from the sale of fishing licences into worthwhile projects that make a difference across the state.

-The program complements the Labor Government’s Target One Million plan, which is investing a record $46 million, including $9 million from fishing licence fees, to get more people fishing, more often.
+The program complements the State Government’s Target One Million plan, which is investing a record $46 million, including $9 million from fishing licence fees, to get more people fishing, more often.

 The Jeparit Angling Club will receive a grant of $55,500 to install a floating pontoon on the Wimmera River at Jeparit.
 Stocked with more than 100,000 golden perch fingerlings last summer, the Wimmera River is a productive waterway and very popular with anglers.